PiscatorX/piscator-pipeline/README.md

 # Piscator

-Piscator is a [nexflow](https://www.nextflow.io/) computational pipeline for rapid evaluation primers or oligonucleotides used in the Polymerase Chain Reaction (PCR) for amplicon sequencing of microbial comunities.
+Piscator is a [nexflow](https://www.nextflow.io/) computational pipeline for rapid evaluation primers or oligonucleotides used in the Polymerase Chain Reaction (PCR) for amplicon sequencing of microbial communities.

 ## **Getting Started**